MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-N-Miscellaneous/part-135-Implementation-Havana-Act-2021/section-135.2.md

 *Covered employee.* (1) An employee of the Department who, on or after January 1, 2016, becomes injured by reason of a qualifying injury to the brain.

-(2) The following are considered employees of the Department (see procedures in 3 FAM 3660 and its subchapters) for the purposes of this rule: Department of State Foreign Service Officers; Department of State Foreign Service Specialists; Department of State Civil Service employees; Consular Affairs - Appointment Eligible Family Member Adjudicator positions; Expanded Professional Associates Program members; Family Member Appointments; Foreign Service Family Reserve Corps; employees on Limited Non-Career Appointments; Temporary Appointments; personnel on a Personal Services Contract; and Locally Employed Staff, whether employed on a Personal Services Agreement, Personal Services Contract, or appointed to the position.
+(2) The following are considered employees of the Department (see procedures in 3 FAM 3660 and its subchapters) for the purposes of this part: Department of State Foreign Service Officers; Department of State Foreign Service Specialists; Department of State Civil Service employees; Consular Affairs—Appointment Eligible Family Member Adjudicator positions; Expanded Professional Associates Program members; Family Member Appointments; Foreign Service Family Reserve Corps; employees on Limited Non-Career Appointments; Temporary Appointments; students providing volunteer services under 5 U.S.C.
+3111; personnel on a Personal Services Contract; Locally Employed Staff, whether employed on a Personal Services Agreement, Personal Services Contract, or appointed to the position; and Embassy Science Fellows, unless they are an employee of another Federal agency.

 (3) The following are not considered employees of the Department for purposes of these regulations (see § 135.4): employees or retired employees of other agencies.